Portf-io/portf-coding-challenge-2/README.md

 ![alt text](image.png)

-In the settings of your new private repo, invite `tomwhale` as a collaborator.
+In the settings of your new private repo, invite `tomwhale` & `stu-dev` as a collaborator.

 ![alt text](image-1.png)